 Chest X-Ray Services in Coral Springs, FL

-Chest X-rays show imaging of your heart, lungs, blood vessels, airways, and the bones of your chest and spine.
-Chest X-rays can also indicate fluid in or around your lungs, as well as the air around a lung.
-Walking Urgent Care in Coral Springs, FL, provides advanced imaging services to allow accurate diagnoses and help guide your treatment options.
-It can be beneficial to investigate heart problems, collapsed lungs, pneumonia, fractured ribs, cancer, and a variety of other health issues.
+Chest x-rays show imaging of your heart, lungs, blood vessels, airways, and the bones of your chest and spine.
+It can also indicate fluid in or around your lungs, as well as the air around a lung.
+At Walking Urgent Care in Coral Springs, FL, Dr. Naseh Nawabi provides advanced imaging services to allow accurate diagnoses and help guide your treatment options.
+Chest x-ray can be beneficial to investigate heart problems, collapsed lungs, pneumonia, fractured ribs, cancer, and a variety of other health issues.
 For more information, contact us or walk in, We are conveniently located at 10308 W Sample Road Coral Springs, FL 33065.

 Table of Contents: